AnakStern/Berkeley-Practical-Application-2/README.md

 ### whether the vehicle was a truck, whether the vehicle was 4-wheel drive, and whether the vehicle was from a
 ### Korean manufacturer.
 More specifically:
 #### Year -- for vehicles from 2010 and earlier, differences in the year had little impact on the price.
-#### However, the rate at which prices increased for vehicles newer than 2010 grew for new model years.
+#### However, the rate at which prices increased for vehicles newer than 2010 grew for new model years (see figure).
+#### Odometer -- the higher the odometer reading, the more likely the vehicle's value will be lower.
+#### Trucks -- trucks generally commanded higher prices than other vehicles

 <img width="640" height="480" alt="price_by_year_nonlinear_fit" src="https://github.com/user-attachments/assets/ff789c70-75bb-4011-8ee3-cac3e70b9d44" />